Validation() constructor

 attribute.
 In fact, in most cases form fields are required to be filled out.
 This library has the opposite approach.
 Instead of marking almost every field as “required”, it offers making only needed validations “optional”.

-In this example “First name”, “Last name”, and “Age” Validations
+In this example “First name”, “Last name”, “Age” and “Secret question” Validations

 are grouped into one Validation

 object which is added as the form’s input event handler.
-Fill out “First name” and “Last name” fields, the submit button gets enabled even though the “Age” field is empty.
+Fill out “First name”, “Last name” and “Secret question” fields, the submit button gets enabled even though the “Age” field is empty.
 Start filling out the “Age” field, the submit button gets disabled.
 As this field is optional, it should either be left empty or contain a valid number value.
+The “Secret question” field has the only constraint that requires its content to be shorter than 250 characters.
+Now if you clear this field it becomes invalid despite 0 characters being less than 250.
+This is because for a “non-optional” (required) validation, the initial value is considered as invalid.